You too can give the gift of a Columbia education.

 As of March 2019, we need JUST 75 more individual donors.

 Pictured here is Charlene Adhiambo '20CC, a current BAC Scholarship recipient who is studying abroad this term.

 "I am so thankful for having received a scholarship from the Black Alumni Council.
 Knowing that I have the support of alumni who understand the particular challenges and triumphs of attending Columbia, has only made me more motivated as a student.
 Furthermore, I treasure the connections I have fostered with members of the Black Alumni Council as a result, and hope to one day sponsor a Columbia student once I am an alum".

 Charlene is a third year English major with interests in creative writing and African diaspora studies.
 Originally from Kenya, Charlene immigrated to the United States at a young age and lived in Atlanta, Georgia before entering Columbia College.

 Charlene has a passion for international travel and recently contributed an op-ed on the subject to the Columbia Daily Spectator, "Rethinking Study Abroad as a Way to Discover Myself".
-The photo above, is from the op-ed, by Margaret Maguire 'BC, for Columbia Daily Spectator.
+The photo by Margaret Maguire 'BC, is from the op-ed in Columbia Daily Spectator.